GEORGE HARRISON-THE APPLE YEARS.

 Although, Dark Horse was a success in America, back in Britain, the album flopped.
 No longer was the Dark Horse enjoying the same commercial success as he had.
 To make matters worse, his sixth album Extra Texture (Read All About It) was also panned by critics.
 However, the difference was, it was a bigger success in Britain and America.
 For George Harrison, this was a successful, if not critically acclaimed end to The Apple Years.

-George Harrison’s career began with his two mist overlooked albums, Wonderwall and Electronic Sound.
+Especially since The Apple Years features George Harrison’s first two overlooked albums, Wonderwall and Electronic Sound.
 Both albums are truly groundbreaking, and feature music that was way ahead of its time.
-They’re two of the reasons why George Harrison was, and will always be remembered as a musical pioneer.
+George Harrison was, and will always be remembered as a musical pioneer.
 However, there’s more to The Apple Years than two albums.

 GEORGE HARRISON-THE APPLE YEARS.